MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

 All shaders mentioned below have been tested on a M1 Mac mini in 1080p resolution (+ MacBook Pro w/ M1 Pro).
 The game runs natively without Rosetta 2 emulation (allows for a more stable game with higher FPS).
 You can do this by installing ManyMC (recommended): https://github.com/MinecraftMachina/ManyMC

+### Instead of creating an issue, please create a pull request to add modifications to the list.
+Thanks! 😄
 ## TODO:
 ### Update the list with [#1](https://github.com/MoustacheOff/AppleSilicon-Minecraft-Shaders/issues/1) and [#2](https://github.com/MoustacheOff/AppleSilicon-Minecraft-Shaders/issues/2)